Ozymandias (Breaking Bad): Plot

 In a flashback, Walter White and Jesse Pinkman conduct their first meth cook.
 Walt calls a pregnant Skyler White with an excuse for not being home, and she suggests the name Holly for their baby.

-Hank Schrader is wounded following the shootout with Jack's brotherhood, and Steve Gomez is dead, but Jack and his gang are unscathed.
-Jack prepares to kill Hank but Walt begs Jack to spare him, offering his entire $80 million in exchange.
-Hank chides Walt for not realizing Jack is going to kill him anyway; Jack kills Hank, and Walt collapses to the ground in despair.
+In the present, Hank Schrader is wounded following the shootout with Jack's brotherhood, and Steve Gomez has been killed.
+Jack prepares to kill Hank but Walt begs Jack to spare him, offering his entire fortune in exchange.
+Hank chides Walt for not realizing Jack has already decided to kill him.
+Jack shoots Hank dead, and Walt collapses to the ground in despair.

-The gang discovers Walt's money barrels; They take six, but at Todd Alquist's request, they leave the seventh for Walt, then bury Hank and Gomez in place of the barrels.
-Walt identifies Jesse's hiding place and demands Jack carry out the hit Walt requested.
-Todd suggests taking Jesse captive first to learn what he revealed to Hank and Steve, to which Walt consents.
-Walt spitefully reveals to Jesse that he allowed Jane Margolis to die.
-The gang detains Jesse in a cell, then forces him to cook meth for them.
+The gang discovers Walt's seven money barrels, but Jack tells Walt they will leave one for him because of Todd's respect for Walt.
+They bury Hank and Gomez in place of the barrels.
+Walt identifies Jesse's hiding place and demands Jack carry out the hit he requested.
+Todd suggests taking Jesse captive to learn what he revealed to Hank and Steve.
+Walt consents, and spitefully tells Jesse he allowed Jane Margolis to die.
+The gang then takes Jesse to their compound where he is imprisoned and forced to cook meth for them.

-Walt's car runs out of fuel so he rolls his barrel through the desert until he reaches a house and purchases the owner's truck.
+Walt's car runs out of fuel because a bullet pierced the fuel tank, so he rolls his barrel through the desert until he passes a house and buys the owner's truck.
 Unaware of what transpired in the desert, Marie Schrader informs Skyler that Hank has arrested Walt.
 She demands that Skyler relinquish the false confession video implicating Hank and tell Walter White Jr. the truth.
 Skyler informs Walter Jr. about Walt's drug business, and he tells her she is as bad as Walt for going along.
-Walt arrives home and frantically tries to get Skyler and Walter Jr. to leave with him.
-Skyler realizes Hank has been killed and attacks Walt with a kitchen knife.
-Walter Jr. tackles his father to the ground and calls the police.
+After arriving home, Skyler finds Walt frantically packing and he tries to get Skyler and Walter Jr. to leave with him.
+Skyler realizes Hank is dead and threatens Walt with a kitchen knife.
+A fight occurs and Walter Jr. tackles Walt, then calls the police.
 Walt takes Holly White and flees.

 Marie and the police arrive at the Whites' home.
-The police tap the phone and listen when Walt calls.
-Walt attempts to establish Skyler's innocence by falsely claiming he built up his drug business alone and berating her for not helping him.
-Walt confirms Hank's death, ends the call, and leaves Holly at a fire station with her home address written on a note.
-The next morning, Walt meets Ed Galbraith, Saul Goodman's new-identity contact, who drives away with Walt and the barrel.
+Knowing police are monitoring the phone, Walt calls and attempts to establish Skyler's innocence by falsely claiming he built his drug business alone.
+Walt confirms Hank's death and leaves Holly at a fire station with her home address written on a note.
+The next morning, Walt meets Ed Galbraith, Saul Goodman's new-identity contact, who drives away with Walt and the money barrel.